May the (magnetic) Force be with you

-While you were watching Star Wars Episode IX last Christmas, I am sure you were wondering whether the notorious Force was a manifestation of electromagnetism.
+While you were watching the last episode of the Star Wars saga, I am sure you were wondering whether the notorious Force was a manifestation of electromagnetism.
 And I know you started wondering how to easily quantify the motion induced by magnetic forces on ferromagnetic bodies.
 Then you indulged in the thought that the mathematical description of those phenomena has in fact an elegant and compact form, however only trivial and overly simplified cases can be solved analytically.
 After all – you concluded, a bit irritated – simulating real life applications requires a numerical approach, but which one?
 This question haunted you during the whole movie and you could not fully enjoy the experience.
 I know, I’ve been there.
 Now listen.

 It is indeed true that one of the most interesting manifestations of electromagnetism is the motion that a magnetic field induces on ferromagnetic bodies.
 Think of your fridge magnets and how they irresistibly stick onto the fridge once they are close enough to its surface.
 Think of a compass and how it is slowly hones in on the magnetic north pole no matter how you hold it.
 Or think of that science demonstration you might have seen at school, where iron filings stubbornly follow the magnetic field lines induced by a magnet.